Enterprise Integration Patterns

 Good abstractions are those that are "even", meaning they allow you to reason about the system behavior despite hiding details.
 They don't have stuff from the underground popping up all of a sudden.

-I am well aware of the limitations of drag-and-drop transformation tools (spiderweb!) bit I think the tool could provide better support here.
+I am well aware of the limitations of drag-and-drop transformation tools (spiderweb!), but I think the current tooling could provide better support than a text field.
 I'll have a chat with the product team—I know where they work :-)

 You can't escape IAM